symfony/symfony-docs/templating/twig_extension_repository.rst

     except you need to choose another service id and have to use the right class name.

-First, add the Twig Extensions repository as a dependency in your project.
-Assuming you are using Composer, run
+First, install the Twig extensions using Composer.

 .. code-block:: terminal